 It is like this for every single food item on the store shelves, cereal to soda pop - frozen pizza to meat.
 Fresh fruits and vegetables aren't all that different, and they still require packaging or sticker with the company name and bar code.
 A rubber band requires an entire production facility full of workers.
 A twist tie requires another production facility.
 Produce, and frozen foods also need more electricity to keep them climate-controlled and stored.
 That little piece of paper in between sliced cheese, or even the plastic wrapper on the outside of a slice of cheese, requires an entire manufacturing facility of people traveling back and forth from work, burning fuel, to provide you with that convenience.
 Every little thing about food and food packaging burns fuels.

 A store got its name because humans wanted to believe they had food "storage" on another site.
 "Store" isn't just a word for a place to go.
 It is a word for what you are supposed to be doing in your own house with your own food.
 Store food.
 I don't go to the store very often.
 Usually, once a month, I do not make the trip every few days or weeks as before homesteading.
-Over nearly a decade of being off the food-grid, and with this knowledge of food manufacturing, I can't imagine the amount of fossil fuels and trash we have not had to consume.
+Over nearly a decade of being off the food grid, and with this knowledge of food manufacturing, I can't imagine the amount of fossil fuels and trash we have not used or made.

 Our tractor makes a few passes through the garden each spring, and my tiller gets a few hours on it a year as I keep weeds out.
 Most of it I do by hand because I do not like the tiller noise, and I enjoy the serenity of the quiet work in the garden.
 I have a water pump to pump pond water to the garden that uses 10 gallons of gas a year.
 Our food requires no semi-trucks or packaging to get it to the kitchen before storage.
 No workers have to drive back and forth both ways to make or tend to my food because I make it here and tend to it myself.
 It is stored here, not at the store.
 My packaging is simple and plain, jars, vacuum bags, and the occasional laundry basket.
 I conserve energy by keeping my freezers packed and not having the doors opened on the coolers hundreds of times a day, like in stores.